-AGREEMENT FOR ENERGY CONSERVATION AND DEMAND SIDE MANAGEMENT SERVICES THE UNITED STATES OF AMERICA AND UTILITY COMPA This Agreement for implementation of Energy Conservation Measures (ECMs) is entered into this day of, 20, by and between Utility Comp any (Utility) and the United States of America (Government), represented by the Contracting Offi cer executing this Agreement.
-The signatories to this Agreement will be sometimes collectively r eferred to as the "Parties" and individually as a "Party".
-This Agreement (when signed by the Parties), a iny Task Orders (TO) executed pursuant to this Agreement, and any other associated agreements shall I constitute the entire Contract between the Parties with respect to a particular ECM.
-A term or condition contained in this Agreement may be amended at any time by mutual written agree ment of the Parties.
-However, termination, modification, or expiration of a term or condition shall no ot retroactively affect TOs previously entered into under this Agreement.
-The Parties agree to t :he following principles, concepts and procedures.
+AGREEMENT FOR ENERGY CONSERVATION AND DEMAND SIDE MANAGEMENT SERVICES BETWEEN THE UNITED STATES OF AMERICA AND UTILITY COMPANY

+This Agreement for implementation of Energy Conservation Measures (ECMs) is entered into this day of , 20, by and between Utility Company (Utility) and the United States of America (Government), represented by the Contracting Officer executing this Agreement.
+The signatories to this Agreement will be sometimes collectively referred to as the "Parties" and individually as a "Party".
+This Agreement (when signed by the Parties), any Task Orders (TO) executed pursuant to this Agreement, and any other associated agreements shall constitute the entire Contract between the Parties with respect to a particular ECM.
+A term or condition contained in this Agreement may be amended at any time by mutual written agreement of the Parties.
+However, termination, modification, or expiration of a term or condition shall not retroactively affect TOs previously entered into under this Agreement.
+The Parties agree to the following principles, concepts and procedures.